Kariboo-Corp/simulatox/README.md

 To keep track of your containers and images, you can list them using the following commands:

 - **List Containers**:
-  For active containers.
+  For active containers:

   ```bash
   ❯ docker ps
   ```

-  For all containers, including stopped ones.
+  For all containers, including stopped ones:

   ```bash
   ❯ docker ps -a
   ```

 - **List Images**:
-  To see all Docker images on your system.
+  To see all Docker images on your system:

   ```bash
   ❯ docker images